axiom-data-science/modflow2netcdf/README.md

         Returns
         ----------
         netcdf4.dataset
-            dataset containing the contents of the outputted netcdf file
+            Dataset containing the contents of the outputted netcdf file

 ## Examples